Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Spectra of examples of translation-covariant Lindbladians

 \subsection{Local dephasing}

-One prominent example, which has been discussed in the physics literature is local dephasing.
-The spectrum was investigated numerically with free boundary conditions in \cite{Znidaric2015RelaxationTO} and analytically many of the same considerations were made in finite volume with periodic boundary conditions \cite{Esposito2005EmergenceOD,Esposito2005ExactlySM}.
-We plot some numerical results in finite volume in Figure \ref{dephasing}.
+A simple open system, which has been discussed in the physics literature is local hopping with local dephasing.
+The spectrum was investigated numerically with free boundary conditions in \cite{Znidaric2015RelaxationTO} and analytically many of the same considerations were made in finite volume with periodic boundary conditions in \cite{Esposito2005EmergenceOD,Esposito2005ExactlySM}.
+We plot some numerical results in finite volume in Figure \ref{dephasing} and determine the spectrum explicitly: